pa-wills/Home-Assistant-Config/README.md

 I started with Apple's HomeKit and Phillips Hue lighting.
 Apple's apparent commitment to security seemed pretty cool, and Phillips' ecosystem seemed slick, and difficult to screw-up.
 A friend then introduced me to Home Assistant, and I started using it in Docker before moving recently to hassos.

 # Current System
-* [Raspberry Pi3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/), usually running the latest version of HassOS, with several add-ons.
+* [Raspberry Pi4](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/), usually running the latest version of HassOS, with several add-ons.
+I started with a Pi3, but the performance limitations became apparent fairly quickly.
 * [Phillips Hue](https://en.wikipedia.org/wiki/Philips_Hue) with a number of bulbs, switches and motion detectors.
-I also have a Go in my living room, but it's basically a doorstop.
+I recently replaced the Hue Bridge with an AppDaemon class that emulates the basic functions + [Zigbee2MQTT](https://www.zigbee2mqtt.io/).
 * Two [Nest Protect](https://en.wikipedia.org/wiki/Google_Nest#Nest_Protect)s.
 I still have a working token for the now-deprecated Works with Nest API.
 * [TP-Link HS100](https://www.tp-link.com/au/home-networking/smart-plug/hs100/) power plugs.
 They work really well, though the relay in them makes an annoying click.
 * Integrations for my Roku and for my LG TV.
 I have barely-utilised these though.